Beyond the Blue Horizon (album): Composition

+Critical reception

 In the 7th edition of the Penguin Guide to Jazz on CD, critics Richard Cook and Brian Morton wrote Beyond the Blue Horizon "still has the right to be one of Benson's best records".
 At AllMusic Richard S. Ginell stated "this is a superb jazz session".
 "The Jazz Messenger" called it "probably the single best document of Benson's technically fluid facility and his musically inventive lyricism at any tempo."